sight in your firearm

 1. If your shots are hitting low, raise the front sight post or adjust the rear sight upward.

-2. If your shots are hitting left or right, drift the rear sight accordingly.
+2. If your shots are hitting left or right, drift the rear sight accordingly so you are dead center.

 Repeat until centered – Continue firing groups and adjusting until your rounds consistently land on target.